markcaudill/haproxy-autoscale/README.md

 restarted if there are changes.
 If there are no changes in the isntances that should be sent traffic then it just exits.

-I've actually bundled the haproxy binary with this repo to make things easier.
+I've actually bundled the haproxy binary with this repo to make things easier when getting started.

+The update-haproxy.py script does a good job with basic setups using the default options but as things get more complex you may want to get more specific with the paramters.
+For instance, if you decide to run multiple instances at the same time then you should probably specifify different templates, outputs and pid files for each.

 ## Installation ##
 Run `sudo python setup.py install` and if everything goes well you're ready to